 Contrast is Good

 When styling, I like to notice the differences in the choices that I make.
-It is easy to make everything inside of a room match everything else, but, to me, that takes away the life from the room and gives it a monotonous, almost lab-like look.
+It is easy to make everything inside of a room match everything else, but, to me, that takes away the life from the living room and gives it a monotonous, almost lab-like look.

 This is particularly why I placed two contrasting indoor plants with different-styled pots next to each other.
 They are similar in general ways–colors and size– but upon a closer look, they are dissimilar enough to avoid monotony in your decorating– color details in both plants and pots, pot patterns, and pot shapes.

-You can see the amount of sunlight that my white curtains allow inside of my room when they are completely drawn– perfect for this responsive duo.
+You can see the amount of sunlight that my white curtains allow inside of my living room when they are completely drawn– perfect for this responsive duo.